 - Window 7 or later, Mac 10.11 or later, Linux 14.0.4 or later

 - Salesforce CLI

-- Open a terminal window (CMD run as administrator) run the following command to install the LWC local development server on your machine.
+- Open a terminal window (CMD run as administrator) and run the following command to install the LWC local development server on your machine.

 sfdx plugins:install @salesforce/lwc-dev-server

 - Check for updates to the local development server.

 - Open your VS Code IDE and add the

 .localdevserverfolder in your SFDX project to your